-X Students Accepted Into a Health Sciences
+Students Accepted Into a Health Sciences X.

-- In order to meet the requirements of various clinical sites, students must complete specific requirements prior to the announced program start date.
+- In order to meet the requirements of various clinical sites, students must complete specific requirements prior to the Α. announced program start date.
 Detailed information will be provided during program orientation. - 1.
-Completion of a Division of Health Sciences health examination form along with required immunizations. - 2.
-Proof of personal health/medical insurance. - 3.
-Current Professional Rescuers CPR certification. - 4.
-Approved national background check. - 5.
-Approved urine drug screen.
+Completion of a Division of Health Sciences health examination form along with required immunizations. - Proof of personal health/medical insurance. - 2.
+3. Current Professional Rescuers CPR certification. - 4.
+Approved national background check. - Approved urine drug screen.
 Presence of illegal substances will result in withdrawal from the program.

-Applicants must be eligible and able to attend clinical rotations at sites the college utilizes for clinical practice.
+5. - B. Applicants must be eligible and able to attend clinical rotations at sites the college utilizes for clinical practice.
 These sites are located within a 60-mile radius of the Beaufort campus.
 Any clinical facility utilized by the TCL program has the authority to deny a student the privilege of rotating through their facility.
-Rejection of a student by a clinical facility will result in elimination of the student from the program. - Students are responsible for seeking academic advisement from their Health Sciences advisor. - Completion of all required courses in a Health Sciences curriculum is the student's responsibility.
-Failure to complete pre/co requisites in the required semester will result in administrative withdrawal from the program.
-See program specific student handbook for further information about progression and completion. - Healthcare providers are a part of a practice discipline, with cognitive, sensory, affective, and psychomotor performance requirements.
+Rejection of a student by a clinical facility will result in elimination of the student from the program. - Students are responsible for seeking academic advisement from their Health Sciences advisor.
+C. - Completion of all required courses in a Health Sciences curriculum is the student's responsibility.
+Failure to complete D. pre/corequisites in the required semester will result in administrative withdrawal from the program.
+See program specific student handbook for further information about progression and completion.
+Healthcare providers are a part of a practice discipline, with cognitive, sensory, affective, and psychomotor performance - E. requirements.
 A student must possess a functional level capable of performing the duties required related to the designated healthcare field.
 Essential eligibility requirements for participation in a designated Health Sciences program are identified in the specific discipline's Core Performance Standards.
-Potential students will be provided copies of the Core Performance Standards upon request. - Conviction of any crime may make the applicant ineligible to apply for certification/registry/licensure examinations.
-Criminal conviction or pending criminal charges of any of the following may make the applicant ineligible to apply for certification/ registry/licensure. - 1.
+Potential students will be provided copies of the Core Performance Standards upon request. - F. Students actively taking courses at other colleges must have official transcripts in their Division of Health Sciences folder within one week of the grade posting each semester.
+Students are not permitted to register and progress in the program without these transcripts on file in the Division of Health Sciences.
+(All official transcripts are required prior to pre-registration for the final semester.) - Conviction of any crime may make the applicant ineligible to apply for certification/registry/licensure examinations.
+Criminal G. conviction or pending criminal charges of any of the following may make the applicant ineligible to apply for certification/ registry/licensure. - 1.
 Crimes of violence (e.g., murder, manslaughter, criminal sexual assault, crimes involving the use of deadly force, assault and battery of a high and aggravated nature, and assault and battery with intent to kill). - 2.
 Crimes involving the distribution of illegal drugs. - 3.
-Crimes that involve Moral Turpitude (excluding fraudulent checks and shoplifting). - 4.
-It is the responsibility of the applicant to contact, as appropriate, the applicable agency for clarification or advisement. - Progression Criteria: All courses required within a program must be completed in sequence with a grade of "C" or better.
+Crimes that involve Moral Turpitude (excluding fraudulent checks and shoplifting). - It is the responsibility of the applicant to contact, as appropriate, the applicable agency for clarification or advisement.
+4.

+Progression Criteria: All courses required within a program must be completed in sequence with a grade of "C" or better.
+H.

+XI.
 Transfer Candidates

-- Students seeking advanced placement through transfer of courses must - 1.
-Have acceptable courses, i.e., course content and credit equality as determined by the Admissions, Progression, and Graduation Committee. - Health Sciences courses must be completed within three years of entry date into the Health Sciences program of study. - 3.
+- Students seeking advanced placement through transfer of courses must А. - 1.
+Have acceptable courses, i.e., course content and credit equality as determined by the Admissions, Progression, and Graduation Committee. - 2.
+Health Sciences courses must be completed within three years of entry date into the Health Sciences program of study. - 3.
 Meet all other program admission requirements, including acceptable scores on the entrance test. - 4.
 Be considered on a space availability basis. - 5.
 Have a letter of recommendation from the director of the previous school attended within the last three years. - 6.
 Complete a minimum of 25% of degree/diploma credits at TCL in order to graduate from TCL.

+XII.
 Allocation of Credits